 Now I had a new hurdle to overcome and that was my struggle with the enormous guilt that I carried for the next five years of my life: The only thing I knew to do at that time was to drown my sorrows with drugs and alcohol which also led to eating disorders.

-In my senior year of high school I decided to get married (mainly to get out of the house) but it lasted only a year and a half and it was not long after that I began “partying” again.
+In my senior year of high school I decided to get married (mainly to get out of the house) but it lasted only a year and a half and it was not long after that I fell back into my destructive lifestyle.
 Then one day after my divorce (and while living again with my parents) I remember my brother Bob came to visit and shared with me about this amazing person named Jesus.
 While he was talking to me I knew that there was something different about him which that in itself captured my attention.
 As I look back I see how God’s perfect timing was spot on because I was getting real tired of my life fast.

 It wasn’t long after this that I had been given a cassette tape with the personal story of a woman by the name of Sandy Brown.
 She was a former cocktail waitress in Vegas.
 She spoke about how Jesus showed himself to her and she didn’t even know who he was until He said his name and then she thought to herself: “I know that Name, I use it all the time!”
 From that day on Jesus began to transform this young womans life by helping her to overcome her drug addiction and ultimately opened the doors of churches all over the country allowing her to share her amazing story with others about God and His amazing love through Jesus Christ.